castorini/pyserini/docs/experiments-unicoil.md

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.

+Note: This page is just exactly like [Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-unicoil.md), except you can do it from Python.

+## Train & inference with uniCOIL
 Here, we start with a version of the MS MARCO passage corpus that has already been processed with uniCOIL, i.e., gone through document expansion and term reweighting.
 Thus, no neural inference is involved.

-Note: This page is just exactly like [Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-unicoil.md), except you can do it from Python.
+To see the details on how to train uniCOIL and do inference, please see [here](https://github.com/luyug/COIL/tree/main/uniCOIL).

 ## Data Prep